omics-datascience/modulector/DEPLOYING.md

 1. Start up a PostgreSQL service.
 You can use the same service listed in the docker-compose.dev.yml file.
 1. Run the migrations.
 Use `python3 manage.py migrate` to run all the migrations (**NOTE:** this can take a long time to finish)

 ## Update databases

 Modulector currently works with the mirDIP (version 5.2) and miRBase (version 22.1) databases for miRNA data, and with information from the Illumina 'Infinium MethylationEPIC 2.0' array  for information about methylation sites.
 If new versions are released for these databases and you want to update them, follow these steps:

- - For **mirDIP** and for the **Illumina EPIC array** you must follow the same steps described in the "Regenerating the data manually" section, replacing the named files with the most recent versions that have been published on their sites .
+ - For **mirDIP** and **Illumina EPIC array** you must follow the same steps described in the [Regenerating the data manually](#regenerating-the-data-manually) section, replacing the named files with the most recent versions that have been published on their sites .
  - For **miRBase**, follow the instructions below:
-   1. Go to the "Downloads" section on the website.
+   1. Go to the [_Download_ section on the website][mirbase-download-page].
-   1. Download the files named "hairpin.fa" and "mature.fa" from the latest version of the database.
+   1. Download the files named _hairpin.fa_ and _mature.fa_ from the latest version of the database.
-   1. Replace the files inside the **modulor/files/** directory with the ones downloaded in the previous point.
+   1. Replace the files inside the _modulector/files/_ directory with the ones downloaded in the previous step.
    1. Start up a PostgreSQL service.
-You can use the same service listed in the docker-compose.dev.yml file.
+You can use the same service listed in the _docker-compose.dev.yml_ file.
-   1. Run the migrations.
-Use `python3 manage.py migrate` to run all the migrations (**NOTE:** this can take a long time to finish)
+   1. Run the command `python3 manage.py migrate` to apply all the migrations (**NOTE:** this can take a long time to finish).

-**Note:** These updates will work correctly as long as they maintain the format of the data in the source files
+**Note:** These updates will work correctly as long as they maintain the format of the data in the source files.

 ## Configure your API key